Hornchurch Urban District

 Hornchurch was a local government district in southwest Essex from 1926 to 1965, formed as an urban district for the civil parish of Hornchurch.
-It was greatly expanded in 1934 with the addition of Cranham, Great Warley, Rainham, Upminster and Wennington; and in 1935 by gaining North Ockendon.
+It was greatly expanded in 1934 with the addition of Cranham, Great Warley, Rainham, Upminster and Wennington; and in 1936 by gaining North Ockendon.
 Hornchurch Urban District Council was based at Langtons House in Hornchurch from 1929.
 The district formed a suburb of London and with a population peaking at 131,014 in 1961, it was one of the largest districts of its type in England.
 It now forms the greater part of the London Borough of Havering in Greater London.

 History

 Background

-The ancient parish of Hornchurch had been coterminous with the liberty and manor of Havering since its formation in antiquity.
-Havering-atte-Bower and Romford formed chapelries and were split off as parishes in the 1790s and 1849 respectively.
+The large ancient parish of Hornchurch had been coterminous with the liberty and manor of Havering since its formation in antiquity.
+Havering-atte-Bower and Romford formed chapelries and were split off as parishes in the 1798s and 1849 respectively, leaving a rump Hornchurch civil parish.

 The liberty was abolished in 1892; although by this date in Hornchurch it had already been superseded by various ad-hoc bodies, such as the Romford Poor Law Union and the Romford Rural Sanitary District.
-The Hornchurch parish passed to Romford Rural District in 1894 and formed part of the London Traffic Area from 1924.
+The Hornchurch parish passed to Romford Rural District in 1894 and Hornchurch Parish Council was created.
+The first election to the parish council took place in December 1894 with thirteen councillors elected.
+Hornchurch formed part of the London Traffic Area from 1924.

 Gaining urban status

-In 1925 Hornchurch Parish Council applied for conversion of the parish to an urban district.
+Hornchurch Parish Council considered the case for gaining the powers of an urban district council in September 1911.
+At a meeting in October concerns were raised by Hornchurch Ratepayers' Association about potential increase in the rates.
+By 1925 the rate of housebuilding in the parish had increased, with eight separate estates under construction and greater control of development was an argument in favour of gaining urban powers.
+In March 1925 it was reported that the issue was put to a vote.
+The parish council voted on the matter with eight in favour of urban powers and seven against.
+In 1925 the parish council applied for conversion of the parish to an urban district.
+Inquiries were held in May 1925 for Dagenham and Hornchurch gaining urban powers.
 The Romford Rural District Council and Hornchurch Ratepayers' Association opposed Hornchurch gaining urban powers.
-The parish council held a vote on the matter with eight in favour of urban powers and seven against.
-In 1926 the parish of Hornchurch was removed from the rural district.
+The last meeting of the parish council took place on 9 March 1926.
+Hornchurch parish was removed from the rural district on 1 April 1926 when Hornchurch Urban District and Hornchurch Urban District Council were formed.